ibuttimer/analastock/design/design.md

 As a user:
 - I want to understand the purpose of the site.
 - I want to be able to specify the stock to analyse.
+- I do not want to analyse stock indices, such as the Dow Jones Industrial Average.
 - I want to be able to specify the date range to analyse.
 - I want to be able to view the statistics for stock analysed, including but not limited
   - min/max opening price